ForestAdmin/documentation-user-guide/collections/customize-your-fields/display-widgets.md

 ![](<../../.gitbook/assets/image (17).png>)

 {% hint style="warning" %}
-Previews are only available for images and PDFs with a maximum size of 1.5 Mo.
+Previews are only available for images and PDFs with a maximum size of 1.5 MB.
 {% endhint %}

 ### Images